mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 ## 2.1. gulpfile.js

 By convention, all node files should contain require calls at the top.
-We need gulp for IO and to create task definitions, and plugins for [browserify][browserify] and [sass][sass].
+We need gulp for IO and to create task definitions, and gulp for [browserify][browserify] and [sass][sass].

 [browserify]: https://github.com/substack/node-browserify